visgl/deck.gl/docs/api-reference/carto/cluster-tile-layer.md

 ### Global aggregation

 In addition to the aggregated values across the cluster, the features passed to the styling accessors contain a `stats` object which contains the same properties, but aggregated across all the data being displayed.
-The is useful for normalizing the values, such that the largest cluster has a constant value.
+This is useful for normalizing the values, such that the largest cluster has a constant value.

 ### Example

-Display clusters using an `'cluster'` icon scaled between 20 and 80, switching to a icon defined by the `icon_any` property once the cluster only contains a single point.
+Display clusters using an `'cluster'` icon scaled between 20 and 80, switching to an icon defined by the `icon_any` property once the cluster only contains a single point.

 ```ts
 // Data present in quadbin cell